elmtree-askmo/cloudcannon-app/content/learn/business-and-management/how-does-marketing-contribute-to-a-companys-success-and-job-creation.md

 url: /learn/business-and-management/questions/how-does-marketing-contribute-to-a-companys-success-and-job-creation
 score: -1.0
 related_article1:
-    id: 119528
+    id: 119521
     title: >-
-        How is market share calculated and why is it important?
+        What are the different demand states in demand management?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-is-market-share-calculated-and-why-is-it-important
+    url: /learn/business-and-management/questions/what-are-the-different-demand-states-in-demand-management
 related_article2:
-    id: 119511
+    id: 119516
     title: >-
-        How do goods differ from services in marketing?
+        What is the significance of marketing information and ideas?
     subject: Business and Management
-    url: /learn/business-and-management/questions/how-do-goods-differ-from-services-in-marketing
+    url: /learn/business-and-management/questions/what-is-the-significance-of-marketing-information-and-ideas
 related_article3:
     id: 119525
     title: >-